| | Adult

 Signs

-• Sudden changes in bank account practices, including
+of Exploitation • Sudden changes in bank account practices, including

 unexplained